.

 "The outstanding feature of this residency is its breadth.
 The program is a comprehensive approach to orthopedic education, both in terms of academics and hands-on orthopedic training.
-It encompasses every facet of orthopedics that practitioners must deal with when they are out practicing on their own."
+It encompasses every facet of orthopedics that practitioners must deal with when they are out practicing on their own"

-Program Chairman: PCOM Orthopedics ('90 - present)
+Program Chairman: Greece Orthopedics ('90 - present)

 Professor of Orthopedics: PCOM Department of Surgery